 Cleansing values that are represented differently in a database; for example changing values of 0 or 1 to false or true, or rounding floats to integers.

-Enriching data with the results of lookups from other sources, such as Geo-IP resolution.
+Enriching data with the results of lookups from other sources, such as Geo-IP resolution or currency conversion.

 Discarding undesired events.